9-1-1 emergency response begins as soon as a 9-1-1 Calltaker picks up the phone. Here are tips to help you become the most effective 9-1-1 Caller:

 What you see, hear and feel are important pieces of information that can help save lives.

 This is the first question you will be asked.
 It is critical that you provide the calltaker an address for your emergency.
-You will need to provide a mile marker number, an exit number or a landmark such as a nearby business name if you do not know the address.
+If you do not know the address, you will need to provide a mile marker number, an exit number or describe your surroundings to help a Calltaker be able to locate the emergency.

-Your calltaker will need to call you back if your call is dropped.
+The Calltaker will ask for your phone number in case they need to call you back if your call is dropped.

 Often people call from a different location other than the emergency scene.